Lundu, Sarawak: Local government

 Lundu District Office is the nerve center of the administration of the District.
 The first district officer was appointed in 1877 and the current district officer is the 44th.
 The district officer has wide statutory powers, to enable him to function effectively.
 The district officer is also chairman of the Lundu District Council.

 Lundu District Council provides municipal services for Lundu District.
 The secretary to the Lundu District Council is the CEO.
 The early history of the Lundu District Council is just like other councils in Sarawak which was in 1953, chaired by D.L Bruen (1953-1956), which was then known as Lundu District Authority.
-On the 1 April 1957, the Lundu District Local Authority was re-established and known as Lundu District Council until the restructuring of Local Councils in 1981 till today to handle the management and administrative duties of the Lundu District.
+On 1 April 1957, the Lundu District Local Authority was re-established and known as Lundu District Council until the restructuring of Local Councils in 1981 till today to handle the management and administrative duties of the Lundu District.

 The Lundu District Council Office is located at the Batang Kayan Road, near the town of Lundu, opposite the Batang Kayan river.
 There are 32 council members including Chairman and Deputy Chairman appointed as Council Member by His Excellency's Speaker of the State of Sarawak to perform all the obligations entrusted to the people.